NoorMuhammad106/News-Summarizer-and-Categorizer/README.md

 # News Summarizer and Categorizer

-A Streamlit web application that fetches news articles based on a user-provided topic, summarizes them using the LLaMA language model, and categorizes the summaries into predefined categories such as Technology, Health, Finance, Sports, Entertainment, and Science.
+A Streamlit web application that fetches news articles based on a user-provided topic, summarizes them using the LLaMA language model and categorizes the summaries into predefined categories such as Technology, Health, Finance, Sports, Entertainment, and Science.

 ## Features